-One of DOE's primary strategic goals is “to protect our national and economic security by promoting a diverse supply and delivery of reliable, affordable, and environmentally sound energy.”
-DOE's National Energy Technology Laboratory (NETL) contributes to this strategic goal through cutting-edge research and development focused on efficient energy use and clean energy production from our nation's domestic fossil fuel resources.
+One of the U.S. Department of Energy's (DOE) three strategic goals contained in the DOE's 2014-2018 Strategic Plan is to advance foundational science, innovate energy technologies, and inform data driven policies that enhance US economic growth and job creation, energy security, and environmental quality.
+DOE's National Energy Technology Laboratory contributes to this strategic goal through cutting-edge research and development focused on efficient energy use and clean energy production from our nation's domestic fossil fuels resources.
 Advanced technologies provide policymakers with expanded options for meeting vital national energy, environmental, and security needs.

 Oil and natural gas are the lifeblood of our economy, accounting for more than 60 percent of the energy consumed in the United States.
 To meet projected demand, our nation has a vital interest in ensuring that competitively priced domestic natural gas and oil remain part of the U.S. energy portfolio for decades to come.

 Natural Gas Resources | Deepwater Technology |

 Enhanced Oil Recovery | Methane Hydrate

 NETL onsite research and development collaborates with industrial and academic partners to solve problems that would otherwise become barriers to commercializing power systems, fuels, and environmental and waste management technologies.
 To achieve these goals, NETL offers a variety of R&D partnership options for academic and private-sector organizations.

 Research Portfolio | Research Capabilities | Internships

 A variety of NETL energy analysis studies are being used to identify promising research and development opportunities that will enable economic sustainability, energy supply security, and technology solutions that mitigate global climate change and improve environmental performance.

 Coal Program | Oil and Gas | Energy Trends and Issues